samplchallenges/SAMPL7/host_guest/GDCC_and_guests/README.md

 The guests have been selected to partially overlap with previous determinations for binding to OA (first row of guests; known ITC values to be added to this repository later).
 These six examples will act as a reference point for the other determinations, thus submission of these values is optional.
 There will be two new determinations for binding to OA (second row of guests; required), as well as the eight new determinations using new host exo-OA.
-Each of the ten new determinations will be carried out in triplicate using ITC, and where necessary, verified by NMR.
+Each of the ten new determinations will be carried out in triplicate using ITC, and where necessary, verified by NMR (or measured by NMR, for very weak binders).

 ![](../../images/GDCC_guests.jpg)

 Given the identity of these guests, we will be able to have *some* overlap between the GDCC guests and those used in the modified cyclodextrin (Gilson lab) and acyclic CB (Isaacs lab) portions of the challenge.

+For all compounds for which binding is being determined by ITC, binding enthalpy measurements will also be available.
+Thus, binding enthalpy values can optionally be submitted and will be judged as data is available (that is, for most compounds).

 ### Additional technical details